Skip to navigation | Skip to main content | Skip to footer

 • videos in search engine results can boost your chances of a conversion, providing the video is suitably relevant;

-• other websites may choose to include links to your videos, increasing the authority of your site.
+• other websites may choose to include links to your videos, increasing the page ranking of your site.

 If you have a video you want to embed on one of your pages, ensure you include titles and descriptions that contain relevant keywords.